Generalized skyrmion crystals with applications to neutron stars: Particle fractions of matter in -equilibrium

 In the low density regime the electron chemical potential will be smaller than the muon mass, $\mu_e < m_\mu$.
 So we can solve \eqref{eq; Electron chemical potential relation} in the low density regime considering only electrons, by setting $n_\mu=0$ until $\mu_e \geq m_\mu$.
 Once the electron chemical potential $\mu_e$ reaches the muon mass $m_\mu = 105.66$ MeV at high densities, it will be energetically favourable for muons to appear.
 Then we solve \eqref{eq; Electron chemical potential relation} and \eqref{eq; Muon chemical potential relation} simultaneously \cite{Wereszczynski_2023}, and construct the proton fraction curve $\gamma = \gamma(n_B)$.

 In Fig. \ref{fig: Plot_ParticleFractions} we plot the particle fractions of $npe\mu$ matter in $\beta$-equilibrium for the multi-wall crystal.
 Note that the cusp structure present in the symmetry energy, or equivalently in the isospin energy, results in an appearance of a similar structure in the particle fractions.
 This reinforces the proposition that the cusp density point $n_*$ is the density at which a phase transition between isospin asymmetric infinite nuclear matter and symmetric finite matter begins.
 Furthermore, the fact that the symmetry energy $S_N$ tends to a constant value at zero density leads to a similar behavior for the proton, neutron and electron particle fractions.
 Namely, they take their minimal/maximal value at $n_*$ then they increase/decrease as zero density is approached.
 This is once again a direct consequence of a non-zero value of the isospin moment of inertia at this limit and, therefore, a generic feature of the Skyrme model.
 We remark that at zero density $n_B=0$, which, in the Skyrme model framework, can be interpreted as a limit where we find nuclei in the vacuum, the nuclear matter becomes totally isospin symmetric with $\gamma_p(0)=0.5$.
 This corresponds quite well to the proton fraction in $^{56}$Fe, $\gamma_p=0.46$, which is the element expected to be present in the crust of neutron stars \cite{Chamel:2008ca}.
+Further, it appears that there is a phase transition at ($n/n_B=0.91$, $p=0.023 \textup{MeV fm}^-3$).
+The $n_*$ density occurs in this region of constant pressure, so it could very well be related to the liquid-gas phase transition.

+We remark that at the high density, which corresponds to the core of neutron star, the proton fraction is quite small.
+This agrees with previous computations in the Skyrme model with the $\textup{SC}_{1/2}$ crystal \cite{Wereszczynski_2022}.
+Fortunately, inclusion of strange d.o.f. resolves this issue and brings the proton fraction to the widely accepted $\sim 0.4$ value, see \cite{Wereszczynski_2023}.
+We expect that the same mechanism applies for the multi-wall crystal.
+Especially considering this ground state crystalline solution and the $\textup{SC}_{1/2}$ crystal are basically identical at high density.
+On the other hand, inclusion of Kaon condensate does not have any impact on the low density regime.

 We now summarize our findings and compute the total energy per unit cell in a $\beta$-equilibrated multi-wall skyrmion crystal, that is

 where the isospin energy for a $\beta$-equilibrated crystal is given by